 | Rep. Image |

-In a press statement issued on February 20, the NSF expressed concern over what it termed as the imposition of directives mandating the sequence and observance of the National Song alongside the National Anthem in educational institutions.
+In a press statement issued on February 20, the apex student body expressed concern over what it described as an attempt to mandate the observance and sequence of the National Song alongside the National Anthem in educational institutions.
+The Federation argued that any directive perceived as compulsory in nature could raise sensitive issues in Nagaland, given the state's unique historical and political context.

 ALSO READ: Home Department Launches Modern Sanitation Training for Nagaland Civil Secretariat Staff